rpnlatex v1.4.2

 • Numbers such as 3, -10, 5.12

-NOTE: The input field used here is very limited and supports only character entry along with arrow keys to move around, Backspace, and Esc to cancel text entry.
+NOTE: The input field used here is very limited and supports only character entry along with arrow keys to move around, Backspace, Enter to finish your entry, and Esc to cancel entry.
 It is meant for entering short snippets of text; longer items should be created as pieces and assembled on the stack.

-Plain Text Entry: Typing Shift+Enter instead of Enter will typeset your entry in a roman (non-italic) font instead of the normal italic math font, and it will not be parsed as a math expression, so you can use any text you want.
+Plain Text Entry: Typing Shift Enter instead of Enter will typeset your entry in a roman (non-italic) font instead of the normal italic math font, and it will not be parsed as a math expression, so you can use any text you want.
 This can be used to include normal English words or phrases in math expressions.
-Placeholders can still be included using [].
+Placeholders can also be included by writing [].

 NOTE: The conjunction command available via ,' is another way of including English words or phrases.